AnadamaBread/themanyflavorsofbread.github.io/README.md

-## Welcome to Bread
+## Luis Baez

-Wrote and Published by Luis Baez
+Drafted and Published by Luis Baez

-Computer Science Undergrad
+Computer Science Undergraduate Student at the University of South Carolina
+GPA: 3.698

 ### Course_Work